evansiroky/timezone-boundary-builder/README.md

 ## Limitations of this project

 The data is almost completely comprised of OpenStreetMap data which is editable by anyone.
-There are a few educated guesses on where to draw an arbitrary border in the open waters and a few sparsely inhabited areas.
+There are a few guesses on where to draw an arbitrary border in the open waters and a few sparsely inhabited areas.
 Some uninhabited islands are omitted from this project.
-All of Antarctica is currently omitted as well.
-This project also doesn't include any timezones in oceans except where the territorial waters of a country would apply.
+This project does include timezones in the oceans, but strictly uses territorial waters or Etc/GMT timezones instead of unofficially observed areas such as Exclusive Economic Zones.
+All of Antarctica is currently omitted and instead shows up as a Etc/GMT timezone as if it were the ocean.

 ## Contributing